A Wild-horse trim

 (Keep in mind that bars do not grow exactly upright, they grow at a slight slant so that they can flex as the hoof lands heel-first.
 A slanted bar is not "laid-over" unless it has also grown over part of the sole.)

-1) (The "obvious" method) Use your hoof knife to shave off the farthest edge of the bar, a little at a time, until it is no longer covering the sole.
+1) (The "obvious" method) Use the hook-end of your hoof knife to shave off the farthest edge of the bar, a little at a time, until it is no longer covering the sole.
 Do your best not to cut any hard sole as you trim back the bar.
 Stop when there is no more dirt line between the bar and the sole.

 The difficulty with trimming this way is that often the bars have overgrown "on purpose" to protect a sole that has been trimmed and is too thin.
 If so, you will find that the bars "overgrow" again very quickly to protect the sole.
 The horse may be quite sore after the trim and need temporary pads for a few days, and should wear hoof boots for trail riding.

 Curved bars (due to contracted or underslung heels) can NOT be straightened by over-shortening the bars or making an "opening cut" in the heels.
-They will straighten as the foot re-shapes when you back up the forward-flared toe.
+They will straighten as the foot re-shapes itself when you back up the forward-flared toe.

 However, if you live in a wet climate and there is a fungus infection in the frog, you do need to treat the fungus so the frog can grow.
 A wide, healthy frog helps to push contracted heels apart and allows the bars to straighten.